-Unite has a standard approach to identifying changes in legislation which they record on a legal log managed by the Health and Safety Team as well as on a corporate risk register.
-The Service and Safety team keep abreast of legal updates via regulators, trade journals and trade associations.
-Sources include the internet, libraries, trade associations, regulators, legal services, Occupational Health and Safety institutes, consultants, manufacturers, suppliers, contractors and customers.
+Unite has a standard approach to identifying changes in legislation which they record on a legal Register managed by the Health and Safety Team as well as on a corporate risk register.The Health and Safety team keep abreast of legal updates via regulators, trade journals and trade associations.
+Sources include the internet, libraries, trade associations, regulators, legal services, Occupational health and safety institutes, consultants, manufacturers, suppliers, Contractors and customers.

 Relevant information and updates are cascaded as appropriate, applicable to the sector, activities, products, processes, personnel and location.
 Legal updates are provided to the Board and Senior Management Team on a regular basis.
-The Health and Safety Team provide advice and assistance to assist with the implementation and compliance with the legal requirements and standards.
+The Health and Safety Team provideadvice and assistance to assist with the implementation and compliance with the legal requirements and standards.